Stop Arhaus credit card harassment

 Are you currently facing harassment over the payment of debts on your Arhaus credit card?
 Do you wish there was a way to end the harassment you are facing over your Arhaus credit card payment?
 Well, we have good news, but first, let’s talk about harassment.

 Your rights are insured by the FDCPA, a federal law that protects the rights of consumers like you across the United States.
-Many collectors know this, so they stay compliant with the law however, there are many others who flippantly flout the FDCPA laws in confidence that they can get away with it because the consumer doesn’t know their rights – and many times, they do get away with it.
+The FDCPA offers important legal protections to help you stop unlawful collection practices.
+Many collectors know this, so they stay compliant with the law; however, there are many others who flippantly flout the FDCPA laws in confidence that they can get away with it because the consumer doesn’t know their rights – and many times, they do get away with it.
+Unfortunately, harassment can continue even when legal protections are in place, especially if collectors believe you are unaware of your rights.

 Fortunately, we are here to educate you about your debt collection rights and the laws that protect them.
 Additionally, if you have come off a debt collection call feeling scared, threatened, insulted, or unsafe, contact an A+ accredited lawyer immediately at 877-700-5790 to begin working out your options.